 How else can you use cinnamon essential oil?

-Cinnamon essential oil can be used for cooking.
-You can try replacing a quarter cup of your normal cooking oil with a quarter cup of cinnamon oil.
+Cinnamon essential oil can be used for cooking and baking.
+You can try replacing a quarter cup of your normal cooking oil with a quarter cup of cinnamon oil for your culinary needs.
 You can also use the oil as a salad dressing to impart a unique flavor.

 You can also use the oil as a mosquito repellent.
 Some studies show it can destroy mosquito eggs (23).
 Simply mix ¼ teaspoon (24 drops) of the oil for every 4 ounces of water.
 You can then spray this mixture around your home, upholstery, and plants.